farshaddavoudi/ExcelWizard/README.md

 ## *2- Create each Section Related Model*

 These models are `Table` model, `Row` model and `Cell` model.
 All of them are ExcelWizard models and will be used in generating the main `CompoundExcelBuilder` model (in the next step).
-Note in creating these models that all of their properties have proper comments to make them clear and their names speak for themselves.
+Note in creating these models that, all properties have proper comments to make them clear and their names also speak for themselves.

 ## *3- Create `CompoundExcelBuilder` Model*